Homemade Dog Treats

 Since wolves are dog’s ancient ancestors, many pet owners think dogs are just meat-eaters / carnivores.
 Modern dogs evolved around humans and ate a wider variety of food scraps.
 But just because dogs will eat about anything, it doesn’t mean they should.

-Meats, chicken, turkey, carrots, salmon (cooked not raw), pumpkin, sweet potatoes (skin removed), egg yoke or cooked whole egg, apples, oatmeal, peanut butter (careful – NO xylitol sweetener – use only natural), bananas, blueberries, green beans, rice, mango, cantaloupe, garbanzo beans (plain – no humus)
+Meats, chicken, turkey, carrots, salmon (cooked not raw), pumpkin, sweet potatoes (skin removed), egg yolk or cooked whole egg, apples, oatmeal, peanut butter (careful – NO xylitol sweetener – use only natural), bananas, blueberries, green beans, rice, mango, cantaloupe, garbanzo beans (plain – no hummus)